open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

   session = Session('./path/to/data')
   node = session.recordnodes[0]
   recording = node.recordings[0]
-  stream = recording.continuous[0] # "BreakoutBoard-DigitalIO" for the DigitalIO stream
+  stream = recording.continuous[0] # There must be at least one continuous stream to load from index 0

   samples = stream.samples[:,0]  # Get all samples from the first channel timestamps = stream.timestamps # Get all timestamps

 The following script shows how to extract event markers from event channels and overlay them on top of continuous traces.
-In this example, the DigitalIO stream is used for both the event and the continuous channel, but any time-synchronized channel recorded by the ONIX Source plugin will have the same timestamps and can be overlaid.
+In this example, the DigitalIO continuous and event streams are assumed to be recorded.
+Any time-synchronized channel recorded by the ONIX Source plugin will have the same timestamps and can be overlaid.

 .. code-block:: python